 On September 1, 2022, the Company received a notice of field audit for overpayment of domestic VAT for period May 2020.
-On March 10, 2023, the Company received SKPKB and STP VAT for May 2020 WAPU in the amount of Rp0,6 billion (including a fine of Rp0.3 billion), SKPN and STP VAT JKP from Outside the Customs Area in the amount of Rp0.1 billion, and SKPLB VAT In Country Period May 2020 valued at Rp0.3 billion.
+On March 10, 2023, the Company received SKPKB and STP VAT for May 2020 WAPU in the amount of Rp0.6 billion (including a fine of Rp0.3 billion), SKPN and STP VAT JKP from Outside the Customs Area in the amount of Rp0.1 billion, and SKPLB VAT In Country Period May 2020 valued at Rp0.3 billion.
 The Company agreed to accept the auditor's tax correction and has charged fines and correctional sanctions to the 2023 income statement.

-On March 13, 2023, the Company received a Field Examination Notification Letter for Overpayment of SPT Period Domestic VAT for the period January to April, July, September and November to December 2020.
-On June 20, 2023, the Company received an Audit Notification Letter to test compliance with tax obligations on Corporate Income Tax, VAT and Withholding Income Tax for the 2020 Tax Year.
-As of the issuance date of these financial statements, the audit process for all types of taxes is still ongoing.
+On March 13, 2023, the Company received a Field Audit Notification Letter for Overpayment of VAT Tax Return for January to April, July, September and November to December 2020.
+On April 6, 2023, the Company received a Field Audit Notification Letter regarding the overpayment of VAT Tax Return for June, August and October 2020.
+On June 20, 2023, the Company received Audit Notification Letter to test compliance with tax obligations regarding Corporate Income Tax, VAT and Income Tax Withholding/Collection for the 2020 Fiscal Year.